 Samsara Winery 2010 Melville Vineyard Syrah with its hints of cherry, clove, and allspice.

-Westberg Cellars 2011 Turtle Rock Willows Tickled Pink Rose, a blend of Syrah and Mouvedré that is bright refreshing with a little spice yet soft and mellow hinting watermelon and strawberries.
+Westberg Cellars 2011 Turtle Rock Willows Tickled Pink Rose, a blend of Syrah and Mouvedré that is bright and refreshing with a little spice yet soft and mellow hints of watermelon and strawberries.

 Finally, I was duly impressed with the quality of wines each winery exhibited at Garagiste, making this event one to put on any wine lovers’ list of tastings to partake in.